imunes/imunes/README.md

     nsenter (part of the util-linux package since version 2.23 and later) xterm
     make (used for installation)

+To run IMUNES experiments, you must run the Docker daemon and start the ovs-vswitchd service (starting these services depends on your Linux distribution).

 Note: on some distributions the netem module `sch_netem` required for link configuration is only available by installing additional kernel packages.
 Please check the availability of the module: